codebytere/node-mac-contacts/README.md

 If the user has previously denied the request, this method will open the Contacts pane within the Privacy section of System Preferences.

+*Note that access permission request prompts will not appear when `requestAccess()` is invoked in embedded terminals such as those found in Visual Studio Code.
+Run your code from an external terminal such as Terminal.app instead.*

 ### `contacts.getAuthStatus()`

 Returns `String` - Can be one of 'Not Determined', 'Denied', 'Authorized', or 'Restricted'.